srid/flake-root/README.md

     };
 ```

 Now you have access to the program that returns the absolute path to the project root via `${lib.getExe config.flake-root.package}`.
+There is also `config.flake-root.devShell` which exposes a `shellHook` providing the `$FLAKE_ROOT` environment variable.

 ## Examples